Prebiotics and probiotics: what they are, differences and what they are used for

 If you are considering purchasing a probiotic supplement, it is essential to keep in mind that, although they may seem similar, there are often notable differences that affect their effectiveness.

-Here are five useful parameters that you can easily evaluate before making a decision on which product to choose.
+Consider these five helpful parameters before making a decision on which product to choose.

 1. Number of bacterial species with specific number , a supplement that contains more different species derived from international collections is considered more effective